 On the upside, the makeup on the batch of infected customers is effective and makes them look creepy and gruesome.
 It’s just too bad they don’t get more entertaining scenes for them to showcase in.

-I went in thinking this will have a streak of humor running through it to keep it lively.
+I went in thinking this will have a streak of humor running through it to keep it lively due to Campbell plays the store manager.
 We all love Campbell and his brand of humor, especially in the horror/comedy genre as Ash in the Evil Dead series, has made him a legend.
 Don’t go in thinking you’ll see him in a similar heroic misfit role.
 Here, he’s fully embracing the role of the cowardly inept store manager.
 He has a few good lines and reactions, but I certainly was hoping from more not only from him, but the entire film as a whole.

 The movie escalates to such a bizarre climax that I was completely checked out.
 It’s meant to be a big finale, but it ends up quite ridiculous.
 I was just hoping for some entertaining scenes of retail employees fighting zombies down aisles of toys.
 That would have been plenty for me.
 A giant mutated monster towering over the toy store was too much for my taste.